 One large egg contains a significant amount of Vitamin B12 (cobalamin), Vitamin B2 (riboflavin), Vitamin A, Vitamin B5 (pantothenic acid) and Selenium.
 Eggs also contain small amounts of almost every vitamin and mineral required by the human body, including calcium, iron, potassium, zinc, manganese, vitamin E, folate and many more.

 A large egg contains 77 calories, with 6 grams of quality protein, 5 grams of fat and trace amounts of carbohydrates.
-Worth noting that almost all of the nutrients are within the yolk.
-The white only contains the protein.
+Worth noting that almost all of the nutrients are within the egg yolk.
+The egg white only contains the protein.

-#2 – The Perfect Amino Acid Profile
+#2 – Eggs Have A Perfect Amino Acid Profile

 Proteins are the main building blocks of the body and serve both structural and functional purposes.
 There are about 21 amino acids that your body uses to build its proteins.
 Nine of these cannot be produced by the body and have to be obtained from the diet.
 They are known as Essential Amino Acids.